oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Date and Time
 <mandatory-tests--date-and-time>
-For each item of type `string` and format `date-time` it MUST be tested that it conforms to the rules given in section
+For each item of type `string` and format `date-time` it SHALL be tested that it conforms to the rules given in section
 #link(<date-and-time>)[2.3].